nsingh475/ComputerVision/Image_Compression/README.md

 4. Visualizing the K-means Reduced Color Space
 5. K-means Image Compression with Interactive Controls

 In this project, I have used K-Means clustering unsupervised learning algorithm using scikit-learn and Python to build an image compression application.
-It is a type of Transform method of compression.
+K-Means clustering is a type of Transform method of compression.
 Using K-means clustering, we will perform quantization of colors present in the image which will further help in compressing the image.

 #### What is K-Means Clustering ?